Enroll Cisco IOS managed gateways to Webex Cloud

 What to do next

-You can resume the enrollment process in Control Hub after the connector is installed on the gateway.
+You can resume the enrollment process in the Control Hub after the connector is installed on the gateway.

 Before proceeding with the installation of the management connector, make sure that you meet all the Prerequisites.